the batching problem

 token budgets and latency

-continuous batching keeps the GPU busy by maintaining a token budget: a cap on the amount of KV cache the active set may occupy.
+continuous batching keeps the GPU busy by maintaining a token budget: a cap on active KV cache usage. if GPU memory is M, model weights occupy W, and each cached token costs k bytes, then:

 $$N_{\max} = \frac{M-W}{k}$$